 Diego Rivera’s The Marriage of the Artistic Expression of the North and of the South on the Continent, more commonly known as Pan American Unity, was created in 1940 as part of the Art in Action program at the Golden Gate International Exposition (GGIE) on San Francisco’s Treasure Island, where local and international artists created works of painting, sculpture, weaving, stained glass, prints and engravings before an audience of fairgoers.
 Measuring 22 feet high and 74 feet wide (nearly 1,800 square feet) and comprised of ten fresco panels, the mural is the largest created by Rivera and his last made in the United States.
 As a result of a partnership between one of the GGIE’s commissioners and Rivera, from its inception the mural was slated for permanent display at what is now known as City College of San Francisco.
 Rich in symbolism and imagery from across the North American continent, including Mexico, the United States and Canada, Pan American Unity has been on view in the Diego Rivera Theater on the main campus of City College of San Francisco since 1961.

 “SFMOMA has a long and wonderful history with Diego Rivera including 17 solo and group exhibitions,” said Neal Benezra, Helen and Charles Schwab Director at SFMOMA.
 “His work, The Flower Carrier was one of the first paintings to enter our collection as a gift from founding trustee Albert Bender in 1935.
 Through his friendship with Bender, Rivera was able to get a visa to journey to San Francisco to paint murals at the City Club and the California School of Fine Arts [now the San Francisco Art Institute].
-Our founding director, Dr. Grace McCann Morley, provided assistance for Rivera’s return to create Pan American Unity and we are delighted that CCSF is willing to lend it to us as the centerpiece of the exhibition of his work we have planned for 2020.”
+Our founding director, Dr. Grace McCann Morley, provided assistance for Rivera’s return to create Pan American Unity and we are delighted that CCSF is willing to lend it to us as the centerpiece of the exhibition of his work we have planned.”

 “We are very grateful to SFMOMA and to Director Neal Benezra for recognizing the significance of Diego Rivera’s masterpiece mural, Pan American Unity.
 This opportunity to partner with SFMOMA is a turning point in the eighty-two-year history of City College of San Francisco.
 Sharing Pan American Unity announces both our college’s history and its future as a guide to a more just society,” said Dr. Mark Rocha, chancellor of City College of San Francisco.
 “SFMOMA and CCSF are two of the city’s most enduring institutions in the public interest.
 The transformative power of art and education will come together in this visionary presentation of Diego Rivera’s Pan American Unity.”